Japanese cruiser Takao (1930): In popular culture

-Takao has an important role in the 2023 film Godzilla Minus One, where the United States authorizes the ship to be returned to Japan so that it can defend the country against Godzilla.
+Takao has an important role in the 2023 film Godzilla Minus One, in which the United States authorizes the ship to be returned to Japan so that it can defend the country against Godzilla.
 Takao is repaired at Singapore and sent to the Ogasawara Islands, where it arrives just in time to rescue the crew of the Shinseimaru from Godzilla, injuring and distracting the kaiju using its main guns before being destroyed by Godzilla's atomic breath.

-The ship also makes an appearance in the anime Arpeggio of Blue Steel where she defects from the Fog to help the protagonists.
+The ship also makes an appearance in the anime Arpeggio of Blue Steel in which she defects from the Fog to help the protagonists.

-The ship is also a playable character in the smartphone gacha games Azur Lane, Kantai Collection and other similar themed titles.
+The ship is also a playable character in the smartphone gacha games Azur Lane, Kantai Collection, and other similar themed titles.